Singaporean’s Love For Cold Drinks

 - An extra $4 to $12 per month

 - An extra $48 to $144 per year on just ICE (which is simply frozen water)

-Feeling helpless, I went on to vent my frustration on my research and this piece of content to see if coffee shops have a good reason to justify their extra charges on frozen water.
+Feeling helpless, I vented my frustration on my research and this piece of content to find out if coffee shops have a good reason to justify their extra charges on frozen water.

-Going back to basic economics, we list out some of the factors which can justify coffee shops’ extra charges for ice.
+Going back to basic Economics, we list out some of the factors which can justify coffee shops charging us more for ice.